irgendeinDave/csshell/README.md

 You can pipe the raw output of a command by using a `|` followed by a second command.
 The output of the first command will be appended to the second command.

+## Scripts

+### Functions
+You can create functions using `fun functionname` and the contained commands until  the function is ended with `end`.
+Functions are called with `run functionname`.
+Functions can be called recursively but only without parameters.

 ## Usage

 Clone the repository and compile it using the `dotnet build` command.
 The shell can be started by running it in another